Baghdad Racked By A Spate Of Suicide Bombings In Shiite Areas

 The Islamic State, a group of Sunni jihadi militants, considers Shiite Muslims to be apostates and frequently targets members of the religious sect.

-ISIS has escalated its attacks on civilians even as it has lost territory in recent months, the BBC explains:
+ISIS has escalated its attacks on civilians even as it has lost territory in recent months.

-"There has been an increase in IS bomb attacks on civilians since the group came under increasing pressure from government forces in the areas it controls in the north and west of Iraq.
+In Mosul, one of the militant group's last major strongholds, government forces pushed jihadi fighters back to the Tigris River for the first time Sunday, Reuters reports, citing an Iraqi special forces spokesman:

-"Iraqi special forces and their Shia militia allies have been trying to drive IS from its stronghold in the northern city of Mosul.
-They entered eastern districts in November but IS have since slowed their advance towards the centre."
+"It was the first time Iraqi forces in the city itself have reached the river, which bisects Mosul, since the offensive to drive out Islamic State was launched in October.
+Iraqi forces already control the Tigris to Mosul's south.